GDWR/classy-config/docs/source/guides/load-your-config.rst

     register_config(filepath="config.toml")

-Now you have registered your config, any usage of ``ConfigValue`` will be resolved from the config.
+Now that you have registered your config, any usage of ``ConfigValue`` will be resolved from the registered config file:

 .. code-block:: python